waifuai/llm-text-queue/README.md

-# llm-text-queue-gpu
+# llm-text-queue

-This project provides a simple and efficient text generation service using a pre-trained language model (distilgpt2) and a Redis queue for handling requests.
+This project provides a simple and efficient text generation service using the Gemini API and a Redis queue for handling requests.
 It consists of a Flask-based API that exposes endpoints for generating text and checking service health.
-The service is designed to be run on a GPU for faster inference.

 ## Table of Contents